 Is there a cost to spectate in the park or at race events?

 How do I enter race events?

 Race entries tend to open 1-2 months before the event, links will be posted in the relevant section of this website (see menu bar above).
 Limited entries may be available on the day on a first come first served basis although these will be limited and, in more popular events, may not be available at all.
 We are unable to provide updates on the number of race entries prior to an event and are not able to speculate whether entries on the day will be available for any of our events.
 As such we strongly advise you enter online in advance of any race to avoid disappointment!

 Do you offer camping or space for caravans

 We have ample camping space on the farm for anyone wanting to make a weekend of it.
 We also have space for caravans and motor homes although we do not have electrical hookup points.
 Running water is available and can be used (within reason!) and we request you dispose of all rubbish in bins provided.
-We do not charge for camping outside of race events, a camping charge may be levied at races at the discretion of the race organiser.
+Camping is charged at a rate of £8/night per person per night.